 Why wouldn’t we assume, then, that diet can play an important role in helping to treat and manage Hashimoto’s thyroiditis?

-We don't need to assume that this is the case because we have an endless number of case studies from women with Hashimoto's which show that altering diet has an improvement in thyroid status.
+We don’t need to assume that this is the case because we have an endless number of case studies from women with Hashimoto’s who show that altering diet has an improvement in thyroid status.

 I even just mentioned one study above.

 Women who removed dairy from their diet saw an improvement in thyroid function.